Renelvon/fsic/README.md

    stack](https://www.scipy.org/stackspec.html) installed.
 One way to guarantee this is to install it using [Anaconda with Python 2.7](https://www.continuum.io/downloads), which is also the environment we used to develop this package.
-Make sure to use Python 2.7.
+Make sure to use Python 3.5 or later.
 2. Clone or download this repository.
-You will get a folder with name `fsic-test`.
+You will get a folder with name `fsic`.
 3. Add the path to the folder to Python's search path i.e., to `PYTHONPATH` global variable.
 See, for instance, [this page on stackoverflow](http://stackoverflow.com/questions/11960602/how-to-add-something-to-pythonpath)